 In this project, you’ll get the opportunity to actually build a real Rails application.
 It’s not a trivially simple one either – it’s got a lot of wrinkles and things that you’re not going to understand.

 To be honest, you’re kind of going into the deep end so don’t worry if you don’t understand what exactly you’re doing in all the steps.
 The point here is to get familiar with the process of creating a Rails app, what things generally look like, and what you don’t know.
 When you get to the end of this project, you can consider yourself remarkably persistent and resilient.

-- Do the Jumpstart Lab’s Blogger Tutorial sections I0 through I4.
-Pay attention to any error messages you get, both planned (because the tutorial walks you through a common error-guided workflow) and unplanned (likely for things like spelling errors).
+- Pay attention to any error messages you get as you build the app, even though they’ll be unplanned.
 You’ll see all these messages again and again when you’re building Rails apps, so it’s helpful to start getting familiar with which portions of the message you should pay attention to (and maybe put into Google if you can’t figure out what caused it).

 - Don’t forget to deploy your app to Heroku!
 Review Heroku deployment here.

 This section contains helpful links to other content.
 It isn’t required, so consider it supplemental for if you need to dive deeper into something.